Goodbye Mr Mackenzie: Commercially successful period (1987–1994)

 After leaving their management, they released an independent 12-inch single, "Face to Face", in 1987, and signed a major label record deal with Capitol Records.
+Shortly afterwards Big John Duncan, formerly of The Exploited, joined on guitar.
 Capitol issued three multi-formatted singles, of which a re-release of "The Rattler" was the most successful, charting at No. 37 in 1989.
 The label followed up the band's chart debut with Good Deeds and Dirty Rags, which reached No. 23 on the UK Albums Chart.
 A further single from the album, "Goodwill City", reversed the band's upward trend, stalling at No. 49.
 Capitol ended the year by releasing Fish Heads and Tails, a mid-price live and B-side compilation, while the band relocated to studios in Berlin to record their second album.
 While at the studios, the band witnessed the Fall of the Berlin Wall.

 The following year, the band were transferred sideways across EMI, from Capitol to Parlophone, who released two new recordings "Love Child" and "Blacker Than Black" (the latter being released across Europe and in North America) as taster singles.
 Both tracks failed to gain on the chart position set by "The Rattler" a year prior, and in response Parlophone cancelled the planned album release for the group's second set, titled Hammer and Tongs.
 The band continued to tour heavily, became radio mainstays on Scottish radio and performed at the televised concert "The Big Day" on Glasgow Green.

 Gary Kurfirst, who managed Talking Heads and Debbie Harry, bought the band's contract from Parlophone and signed them to his own label, Radioactive, a subsidiary of MCA.
 Radioactive were keen to release the band's second album, but required a chart friendly track.
 They completed recording "Now We Are Married", in Edinburgh, and Radioactive issued it as a single ahead of Hammer and Tongs.
 Both releases again failed to chart, and the group were persuaded to leave the label by their management.
 Radioactive meanwhile released a compilation of the band's two albums self-titled as Goodbye Mr. Mackenzie in North America, Europe, Australia and Japan.

 The band continued to write material; Manson was also given the opportunity to record lead vocals on a number of tracks planned for the band's third album, titled Five.
 In the end, Manson only featured on a duet, "Normal Boy".
 The band issued the album on their own record label, Blokshok, following their split from Capitol Records, something later described as "reflecting troubled times – both professionally and personally – for the band".
 Five was described as a shift from the "radio friendly first two albums released on major labels", featuring a more "rougher edge".
 Recorded as the same time as the debut album from their side project, Five has been acknowledged as "more than worthy of it [sic] place in Scottish music history".